tianocore-docs/edk2-BuildSpecification/13_build_reports/README.md

 accepted command line options and the detailed output report format.

-Unless the quiet or silent options are given to the build command, the build system automatically reports the following:
+Unless the quiet or silent options are given to the build command, the build system automatically reports the following in build log file:

 * Each region, offset and size defined in the FD.
 * The location of the GUID cross reference file.